soberwp/controller/README.md

 #### Creating a Controller:

-* Name the controller file the same name as the template file.
+Name the Controller file the same name as the template file or [override the `$template` variable.](#option-template)
 * eg; `controllers/single.php`

-* Extend the Controller Class.
+Extend the Controller Class.
 The class doesn't have to correlate with the template name, but it is recommended.
 * eg: `class Single extends Controller {}`

-* Return a value in the function, which will be passed to the blade template.
-  * The method name will become the variable name available in the blade template.
+Create methods within the Controller Class;
 * Use `public static function` to expose the return values to the blade template.
 * Use `protected static function` for internal controller methods (protected methods will not be exposed to the template).

+Return a value from the exposed public methods&mdash;which will be passed onto the blade template.

 #### Example: